loko-ai/loko/README.md

 [Install from source](https://github.com/loko-ai/loko/releases)

-# How does it work?
+# :bulb: How does it work?